ANZCOR Guidelines

 arrow icon

-• If the poisoning occurs in an industrial, farm or laboratory setting suspect particularly dangerous agents and take precautions to avoid accidental injury.
-Attempt to identify the area that is contaminated, limit spread of contaminated material, and establish a cordon around this area using any practical means such as tape, markers, or control points on access roads.
+• If the poisoning occurs in an industrial, farm, or laboratory setting, suspect particularly dangerous agents and take precautions to avoid accidental injury.
+Attempt to identify the area that is contaminated, limit the spread of contaminated material, and establish a cordon around this area using any practical means such as tape, markers, or control points on access roads.

 • If more than one person simultaneously appears affected by a poison, there is a high possibility of dangerous environmental contamination.